CompiledCreations/plugin-arc-poc/README.md

 Normally the vendor chunk has to be imported manually, this is usually hidden by plugins such as HtmlWebpackPlugin.
 However, for our library we don't want the client to have to manually add a script tag to load our vendor chunk.
 Again, we can use dynamic imports to resolve this problem.

 If make our main entry point module do nothing but load in the module containing the application and all the vendor dependencies, the need to manually load the vendor chunk goes away.

+## Bringing it all Together

+The outcome of this work is a relatively simple plugin architecture.
+It allows plugins to be selectively loaded at runtime based on some configuration by the client.
+It allows plugin distribution to be entirely optional, as plugins can safely be removed from the distributed library or application.
+All this is possible while allowing code reuse within a single codebase without the need to create multiple packages or webpack configuration.